-Regulators in the U.S. have proposed and recently adopted a number of changes to regulations involving the markets and issuers, some of which apply to the fund.
+Regulators in the U.S. have adopted a number of changes to regulations involving the markets and issuers, some of which apply to the fund.
 The full effect of various newly-adopted regulations is not currently known.
-Additionally, it is not clear whether the proposed regulations will be adopted.
-However, due to the broad scope of the new and proposed regulations, certain changes could limit the fund's ability to pursue its investment strategies or make certain investments, or may make it more costly for the fund to operate, which may impact performance.
+Due to the broad scope of the regulations being adopted, certain of these changes to regulations could limit the fund's ability to pursue its investment strategies or make certain investments, or may make it more costly for the fund to operate, which may impact performance.
+Additionally, it is possible that recently adopted regulations could be further revised or rescinded, which creates material uncertainty regarding their impact to the fund.